 Sitting in the place formerly occupied by the Queen’s four-poster bed is a wide metal barrel filled with bright orange coals.
 The Queen stands before it with enormous brown leather gloves covering her hands and forearms.
 Her golden hair, dirty and dull looking, is tied at the nape of her neck with a piece of leather.
 She’s wearing a soiled pair of dark pants and a matching shirt.

-As Dani watches, the Queen pulls a rectangle piece of hot metal heated to a dull red color from the coals and carries it to a curved piece of black iron sitting on an old tree trunk.
+As Dani watches, the Queen pulls a rectangular piece of hot metal heated to a dull red color from the coals and carries it to a curved piece of black iron sitting on an old tree trunk.
 She grabs a wood-handled hammer and begins pounding the hot metal.
 She turns and hits, turns and hits.
 Dani inches a few steps closer, and the Queen looks up.
 Her eyes widen for an instant and her mouth looks about to form words, but instead, she looks away and returns to her pounding.

 Dani feels weak from the heat, the acrid smell of the burning metal, and her recent blood loss.
-Her power completely drained, she steps carefully through the chaotic room until she finds a pile of dirty furs laying in the far corner.
+Her power is completely drained, she steps carefully through the chaotic room until she finds a pile of dirty furs laying in the far corner.
 They smell of wet dogs, but she lowers herself onto them anyway.
 The Queen continues to work for several more minutes before suddenly slamming the metal onto the floor and kicking it across the room with a loud clatter.
 It lands inches from Dani’s face.

 The Queen pulls off her gloves, throws them on the floor, and walks to Dani with loud, heavy steps.
 Hands balled into fists at her sides, she towers over Dani and presses her lips tight together.
 The Queen’s eyes, as blue and beautiful as Dani remembered, sweep over her bloody wound but the expression on her face doesn’t change.